Best Apache Cassandra Monitoring Tools

 Pros:

-• Live consolidated Cassandra performance monitoring
+• Monitors Multiple Instances and Clusters: Live consolidated Cassandra performance monitoring

-• Metrics storage for historical analysis
+• Metrics Storage: Historical analysis

-• Monitors all system resources across platforms
+• Monitors All System Resources: Operates across platforms

 Cons: